atal-dev-dhakal/Learning-React/README.md

 - 2 + "2" is allowed in JS but not in TS.
 Chances of making an error is less with TS compared to JS.
 - TS is written with .ts file.
 Also as .tsx if you have jsx integrated in the code (react and next stuffs)
 - Installed and set up typescript.
 Basically, write tsc filename.ts in the terminal, and it will create a js replica of it or update it if it already exisits.
+- Went through the handbook: https://www.typescriptlang.org/docs/handbook/2/everyday-types.html
+- TS is smart.
+We don't need to overuse ts to define type to every other variable that we define.
+"Inference" exists.